 “Extended producer responsibility” (EPR) laws for PPP provide sustainable funding for recycling by shifting the burden from governments and taxpayers to packaging producers and brand owners.
 These companies decide what packaging to put on the market in the first place.
 Well-designed EPR progams require modulated fees that oblige producers, through financial incentives, to design their PPP to be recyclable, conserve materials, and incorporate recycled content into new PPP.

 Throughout Europe and Canada, EPR programs for packaging have increased recovery rates, reduced confusion and contamination, bolstered recycling infrastructure, and grown strong markets for recycled material.
 In Europe, where EPR has been established for decades, many countries have PPP recycling rates above 70 and even 80 percent.
 Meanwhile, British Columbia’s EPR program has achieved a contamination rate of just 6%.

-Complementary policies -- like container deposit laws ("bottle bills"), pay-as-you-throw waste programs, and restrictions on problematic single-use plastics -- work in harmony with EPR to further optimize material recovery and recycling systems.
+>container deposit laws ("bottle bills"), pay-as-you-throw waste programs, recycled content standards, and restrictions on problematic single-use plastics – work in harmony with EPR to further optimize material recovery and recycling systems.